kaievns/the-log/posts/lead/leaders-managers-executives.md

    have some sort of scanning capabilities
 3. a **medic** - the one who manages resources and heals others

+Although the **tactician** is often referred to as the IGL (in game leader), each other person leads in their own speciality.
+IGL is more of a coordinator than a leader.
+Coordination is their speciality.

 And so, there are two halves to the story.
-There are individual strengths and personal preferences, but there are also different tasks and roles that need to be enacted in order for the team to be successful.
+There are individual strengths and personal preferences, but there are also different tasks and roles that need to be enacted in order for a team to be successful.

 This pattern repeats itself not just in video games, but also in actual real life organisations.
 Because the underlying system, the human nature is the same.